DongzeHE/scpca-docs/docs/faq.md

 # read in RDS file
 sce <- readRDS("SCPCL000000_filtered.rds")

-# grab elements from SingleCellExperiment needed to build the Seurat Object
+# grab counts matrix from SingleCellExperiment needed to build the Seurat Object
 counts <- counts(sce)

 # colData and rowData will need to be converted to a data.frame to be used in the Seurat object